 State and federal wildlife agencies, as well as university research groups, continue to address feral hog population management in the United States.
 The situation may differ slightly in different regions where wild hogs are abundant, but all states share the same basic problem and the need to formulate and implement effective population management strategies.
 Let’s look at the situation in South Carolina as an example.

-The Problem It’s arrogant to assume that today’s feral hog population problem in the United States was created by man alone, with feral hogs being the sole victims.
+It’s arrogant to assume that today’s feral hog population problem in the United States was created by man alone, with feral hogs being the sole victims.
 But that’s just what the People for the Ethical Treatment of Animals (PETA) did in a July 12, 2011 article titled “’Refuges’ No Sanctuary for Feral Pigs.”
 Such interpretations exhibit an inability to understand the interaction of man and nature, and ignore the context of the times in which events occurred.

 Early explorers introduced (now feral) hogs to the New World based on sound reasoning.
 They needed sources of food to bring with them on their explorations.
 There is no doubt that domesticated animals that escaped or were turned loose impacted the feral hog population increase, but it is hardly a situation where man should be shamed for his survivalist actions.

 PETA’s relocation-and-fenced-refuge solution is so ridiculously expensive, land-consuming and downright dangerous that the organization has essentially remained mum on the situation since then.

 Although there is a physical difference between the wild hog and feral hog in ancestry, size and aggressiveness, we’ll call them feral hogs.
 They were introduced to coastal South Carolina by early Spanish explorers in the 16th century with a historic range of the coastal plains of the Palmetto State.
 According to the South Carolina Department of Natural Resources (DNR) website, primary migration patterns of feral hog populations were restricted by the major river systems in that part of the state.